Wet’suwet’en Member Says Her People Are Being Misinformed on Gas Pipeline [VIDEO]

 You've seen it all over social media: Wet’suwet’en Hereditary Chiefs are united against the Coastal GasLink project.
 But are they?

-The truth is this community is divided on the issue.
-In late January of 2020 several Wet’suwet’en First Nation members including two Hereditary Chiefs attended a pro-LNG rally in Prince George and spoke out in favour of Coastal GasLink.
+In January of 2020, several Wet’suwet’en First Nation members including two Hereditary Chiefs attended a pro-LNG rally in Prince George and spoke out in favour of Coastal GasLink.

 Bonnie George: Wet’suwet’en Need More Information

 Wet'suwet'en Nation member Bonnie George supports #CoastalGasLink.— Canada Action (@CanadaAction) February 9, 2020

 "There’s an entity that’s saying they represent all the Wet’suwet’en people.
 It’s not really so because our people are not being informed.”#AllEyesOnWetsuweten #WetsuwetenStrong #WetsuwetenSolidarity pic.twitter.com/JiQ93sHH6q

 “I took on a job to work with industry and I was with industry for about seven years, and got to learn a lot more hands on and talking with the experts in the field.
 And from there, I wanted to share with my people because my people, the Wet’suwet’en people, were not informed of what’s going on because of all the indifferences that are happening.

 And there’s an entity that’s saying they represent all the Wet’suwet’en people.
 It’s not really so because our people are not being informed.
 So, that’s why I decided to do what I am doing now is to join an entity so we can be a voice for the people that don’t have a voice, and to build that respect and the rapport with the people that do want those questions answered, that do have questions, and they’re scared to ask those questions.